JosiahMendes/elec50010-2020-verilog-lab/2-verilog-errors/readme.md

 Discussion:

 - What is the underlying error?
+    Underlying error was that in the testbench, the inputs and outputs were incorrectly declared as being 9 bits wide.
 - Does the compiler warn you about the problem?
+    The compiler warned of this problem by saying that "Port 1 (x) of add_one expects 8 bits, got 9."
+And similar for port y.
 - How will you avoid this type of error?
+    Ensure that the width of the inputs and outputs declared in the testbench match the module tested.

 v2 - 1-bit Flip-Flop